Cycling holidays along the Rhine

 Show more Show less

-Our Alpine Rhine cycle tour in Switzerland connects the beautiful Bündnerland with the no less pretty Lake Constance.
-You cycle through the Rhine delta, can marvel at the 400-metre-deep Ruinaulta Gorge, stop in traditional wine taverns and visit the baroque church in St. Gallen, whose abbey library is one of the oldest and most beautiful libraries in the world.
+Our Alpine Rhine cycle tour in Switzerland connects the beautiful Bündnerland with the no-less-pretty Lake Constance.
+You cycle through the Rhine delta, marvel at the 400-metre-deep Ruinaulta Gorge, stop in traditional wine taverns, and visit the baroque church in St. Gallen, whose abbey library is one of the oldest and most beautiful libraries in the world.
 The Council City of Constance, the largest city on Lake Constance, rounds off this impressive cycle tour.
 From here, many day trips by bike are possible, for example to the flower island of Mainau or Meersburg with its medieval castle.
 Mind you, the oldest inhabited German castle.

-The cbiketour along the Rhine from Strasbourg to Mainz takes you to the Upper Rhine and thus to Alsace, the Palatinate and Rhine Heissen.
-You will soon realise that cycling tours along the Rhine are synonymous with pure variety.
+The bike tour along the Rhine from Strasbourg to Mainz takes you to the Upper Rhine and thus to Alsace, the Palatinate, and the Rhine Heissen.
+You will soon realize that cycling tours along the Rhine are synonymous with pure variety.
 The tour starts in Strasbourg, whose landmark, the famous Strasbourg Cathedral, celebrated its 1000th anniversary in 2015.
-UNESCO declared the entire city centre a World Heritage Site due to its diverse architecture.
+UNESCO declared the entire city center a World Heritage Site due to its diverse architecture.
 Heading north, the Rhine now leads to the charming towns of Rastatt or Germersheim.
 The university town of Heidelberg on the Neckar is dominated by the red sandstone ruins of Heidelberg Castle and is one of Germany's tourist magnets.
-Through the unique beauty of the Rhine meadows you cycle to Speyer, Worms and Mainz, whose imperial cathedrals will surely amaze you.
+Through the unique beauty of the Rhine meadows, you cycle to Speyer, Worms, and Mainz, whose imperial cathedrals will surely amaze you.
 Alsace is only a brief host on this cycling tour along the Rhine.
 If you would like to enjoy the charming flair of the region for longer, we recommend our cycling tour in Alsace.
 Here you cycle along the Alsace Wine Route between the Upper Rhine and the Vosges.
-It doesn't get much more romantic and culinary than this when you visit the small towns of Colmar, Riquewihr and Obernai.
+It doesn't get much more romantic and culinary than this when you visit the small towns of Colmar, Riquewihr, and Obernai.

 Show more Show less